johndosdos/chatter/README.md

 ## Running it locally

 During development, I used Docker and Compose to spin up and orchestrate the server, DB, and broker containers.
 I've set up a Taskfile.yaml to run dev tasks.
-Have a look around the repo.
+Feel free to take a look around!